scneba/echobase/README.md

 go version
 ```

-4. install sql-migrate tool globally
+4. install ginkgo

 ```
-go install github.com/rubenv/sql-migrate/...@latest
+go install github.com/onsi/ginkgo/v2/ginkgo
 ```

-If successful, try the command below and you should see the output.
+Open terminal/command line and try the command below and you should see the output.

 ```
-sql-migrate --help
+ginkgo version
 ```
-Output
-usage: sql-migrate [--version] [--help] <command> [<args>]

-Available commands are:
-    down      Undo a database migration
-    new       Create a new migration
-    redo      Reapply the last migration
-    status    Show migration status
-    up        Migrates the database to the most recent version available

 5. Clone this repository

 ```
 git clone https://gitlab.com/clasence/gobase.git
 ```

 6. Go to root directory and run this command to install go pakages.

 ```